sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 - Designed the player to evaluate game states, predict opponent moves, and select optimal actions.
 - Incorporated iterative deepening search to progressively explore the game tree and optimize decision-making.

-For detailed instructions and setup guidelines, please refer to the [Assignment 3 README](assignment-3/README.md).
+For detailed instructions and setup guidelines, please refer to the [Connect 4 with Alpha-Beta Pruning README](3-%20Connect%204%20with%20Alpha-Beta%20Pruning/README.md).

 ## Assignment 4: Genetic Algorithm for Sudoku